-Simplify visa processes Streamline the visa application process to ease the transition for international medical graduates.
+Simplify visa processes Streamline the visa application process to ease the transition for IMGs.
 Allow for greater coordination between various visa classes on one hand, and the requirements in the assessment, registration and employment process, on the other.
-Faster processing and better communication with Ahpra Require Ahpra to speed up processing, and provide a more user-friendly service that respects international medical graduates and does not treat them as second-class citizens.
-Provide clear information about pathways Provide a central point or website with clear, non-confusing information on all pathways so that international medical graduates can easily understand what they are eligible for, as well as requirements, timelines and costs for each pathway.
+Faster processing and better communication with Ahpra Require Ahpra to speed up processing, and provide a more user-friendly service that respects IMGs and does not treat them as second-class citizens.
+Provide clear information about pathways Provide a central point or website with clear, non-confusing information on all pathways so that IMGs can easily understand what they are eligible for, as well as requirements, timelines and costs for each pathway.
 Streamline the application process Simplify the documentation, reduce duplication and streamline bureaucratic processes across pathways.
 This includes providing a single point for document submission with appropriate distribution, rather than having to provide the same documents multiple times at different times in the process.
 Reduce financial barriers Lower the costs associated with assessment and registration processes, including exam fees and related expenses, to make the pathway more accessible and reduce financial hardship.
 Modify the moratorium Revise the 10-year moratorium requirement for working in regional/rural areas, as it is simply too long, and imposes too much isolation, career costs and family stress.

-Enhance support and training Introduce online modules and onboarding programs to help international medical graduates adjust more effectively to the Australian healthcare system.
-Such programs can assist international medical graduates to be effective as quickly as possible, and to not feel like a burden to colleagues in early stages.
-Increase supervision quality Increase supervision quality: Improve supervision quality to ensure proper guidance and professional development for international medical graduates.
+Enhance support and training Introduce online modules and onboarding programs to help IMGs adjust more effectively to the Australian healthcare system.
+Such programs can assist IMGS to be effective as quickly as possible, and to not feel like a burden to colleagues in early stages.
+Increase companyision Increase supervision Increase supervision quality: Improve supervision quality to ensure proper quality guidance and professional development for IMGs.
 This involves providing better recruitment and training for supervisors, as well as managing the performance of those supervisors.
-Anti-discrimination measures Train staff within healthcare services and regulatory bodies on the importance of minimising discrimination for supporting a diverse workforce and ensuring international medical graduates can work in a tolerant and collaborative environment.
-Take the family into account Adopt measures to ease the impact on families, such as relaxing or adapting Moratorium requirements for families so that spouse career and children's schooling needs are considered.
-Feedback and adjustment mechanisms Establish mechanisms for international medical graduates to provide feedback to organisations that deal with them, and set up longitudinal metrics for continuous improvement in the assessment and integration processes for international medical graduates.
-Increase IMG representation on boards, committees and advisory groups Ensure that the perspectives of international medical graduates are adequately represented in decision-making processes and ensure that policies and procedures are informed by the experiences of those directly affected.
+Anti-discrimination Train staff within healthcare services and regulatory bodies on the measures importance of minimising discrimination for supporting a diverse workforce and ensuring IMGs can work in a tolerant and collaborative environment.
+Take the family into Adopt measures to ease the impact on families, such as relaxing or account adapting Moratorium requirements for families so that spouse career and children's schooling needs are considered.
+Feedback and adjustment Establish mechanisms for IMGs to provide feedback to organisations mechanisms that deal with them, and set up longitudinal metrics for continuous improvement in the assessment and integration processes for IMGs.
+Increase IMG Ensure that the perspectives of IMGs are adequately represented in representation on boards, decision-making processes and ensure that policies and procedures are committees and advisory informed by the experiences of those directly affected. groups